nus-sys/cs5223-labs/labs/lab4-shardedstore/README.md

   not) have to go to greater lengths in this lab to ensure that transactions from the same client get processed in the same order on all replicas.

+Notice: when run `run-tests.py --lab 4`, it will run part 1 to 3, excluding the bonus part below; this is also the command for grading.

 ## Part 4: Fault-Tolerance (Bonus)

 Finally, you'll make your transactional key-value store (parts 2-3)